Sochatchov (Hasidic dynasty): Leadership in Poland

 The founder of the dynasty, Avrohom Bornsztain was a leading posek (Jewish legal authority) in 19th-century Poland.
 He was a close disciple of Menachem Mendel Morgenstern (a disciple of Simcha Bunim of Peshischa) and married the Kotzker Rebbe's daughter.
 After the Kotzker Rebbe's death, Bornsztain became a Hasid of his uncle, Yitzchak Meir Alter, the Chidushei HaRim of Ger.
 Following the latter's death in 1866, he became a hasid of Chanoch Heynekh of Alexander.
 When the Alexander Rebbe died in 1870, Bornsztain agreed to become a Hasidic rebbe himself.
 From 1883 until his death he served as Rav and av beis din (head of the rabbinical court) of Sochaczew (Sochatchov), becoming known as the Sochatchover Rebbe.
 The homilies that he delivered before his Hasidim on Shabbat were collected and printed in the book Ne'ot Deshe.
 His voluminous responsa on every section of Shulchan Aruch were published posthumously in seven volumes under the title Avnei Nezer ("Stones of the Crown").

 His only son, Shmuel Bornsztain, succeeded him as av beis din of Sochatchov and second Sochatchover Rebbe.
 From his childhood, Shmuel's primary teacher was his father, and he continued to live near him even after his marriage.
 Upon his father's death in 1910, he was accepted as Rebbe by all his father's Hasidim.
 He established a Sochatchov yeshiva, Yeshivat Beit Avrohom, first in Sochaczew and later in Zgierz.
 He delivered many shiurim (Torah lectures) to his Hasidim on the topics of the weekly Torah portion and Jewish holidays, primarily based on the teachings of his father.
 These teachings were posthumously published in the nine-volume Shem Mishmuel.

-In 1915 the town of Sochaczew was destroyed by the German army and the Rebbe re-established his court in Łódź.
+In 1915 the town of Sochaczew was destroyed by the German army and Shmuel re-established his court in Łódź.
 In 1919 he moved his court to Zgierz, a small town near Łódź.
 He died in 1926.